rileywheadon/ffa-docs/docs/eda-change-points.md

 ## Pettitt Test

-The **Pettitt Test** is used to identify abrupt changes in the mean of a time series.
+The **Pettitt test** detects abrupt changes in the mean of a time series.

-- Null hypothesis: There are no abrupt changes in the time series mean.
+- Null hypothesis: There are no abrupt changes.
-- Alternative hypothesis: There is _one_ abrupt change in the time series mean.
+- Alternative hypothesis: There is _one_ abrupt change.

 Define $\text{sign}(x)$ to be $1$ if $x > 0$, $0$ if $x = 0$, and $-1$ otherwise.